Why Breakfast Matters for Energy Levels

 - Many processed breakfast bars

 These foods can be a source of stress on your body’s systems.
 Limiting food that cause stress is key for long-term energy and well-being.
+This foundation of stable energy is also central to many healthy aging tips, as maintaining consistent metabolic balance over the years supports resilience, vitality, and clearer daily functioning.

 Meal Timing and Portion Considerations